 Section 1.
 Purpose

 Minnesota State Colleges and Universities, including the Office of the Chancellor, must comply with the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.

-Section 5.
+Section 2.
 Definitions

 The following definitions apply for the purpose of this policy: